Applying product analytics to understand how customers actually use the product.

 What are the differences between these two kinds of analytics?
 Many people still think that they are almost the same thing.
 However, the difference is crucial.
-Here are the core distinctions between those types of analytics:
+Here are the core distinctions:

 1. Events are a key data source in the product analytics

 We know that web analytics defines which user actions are considered a conversion.
-It can be registering for a webinar or filling in a contact form.
+It can be a registration for a webinar or filling in a contact form.
 The same thing is with the marketing funnel.

 Product analytics looks more complicated.
-Every single app has its own structure and specific features.
-Therefore, setting goals and funnels look less obvious.
-To define your product goals, you first need to turn them into user actions, and then connect with certain events.
-It means that you need to have enough time for the proper event configuration.
+Every single app has its structure and specific features.
+Therefore, setting goals and funnels looks less obvious.
+To define your product goals, you first need to turn them into user actions, and then connect those with certain events.
+It means that you need to have enough time for a proper event configuration.

-A good tracking plan is what will assist you to succeed.
-It will contain all the events and properties you want to track.
-This will help you to avoid critical errors and connect events with your business goals.
+A good tracking plan is what will assist you on the way to success.
+It will contain all the events and properties you want to track and this way help you to avoid critical errors and attain business goals.

 2. The mature stages of the customer journey are on the focus of product analytics